feroshjacob/TailorSwift/README.md

 2. Install the plugin into your Eclipse IDE from the archive file  using the instructions  mentioned  <a href="https://developers.google.com/eclipse/docs/install-from-zip">here </a>

 <b> How to use </b>

+<i>Configuring the cluster and SBT installation  </i>

+  -  Selected Preferences -> Tailorswift
+  -  Provide the SBT  binary location (sbt for UNIX/MAC and sbt.bat for Windows)
+  -  Provide the connection string and password for the Cluster connection.

 <i>Creating a WebScalding Project </i>